Our Story

 Who we are

 Baraka Community Partnerships is run on a day-to-day basis by our Co-Founder Andy Mckee (pictured left, in Zambia).
 Andy is supported in the UK by a six-member Board of Trustees who all give their time and expertise voluntarily.
-Andy's sister Louise Mckee and Jo Sutton work on a part-time basis and oversee much of our administration, finances, and in Louise's case, our educational strategy in Zambia.
+Louise Mckee, Jo Sutton, and Sarah Ockendon work on a part-time basis and oversee administration, finances, and educational strategy in Zambia.

 We are also registered in Canada, where the five-member Board of Directors are primarily concerned with our Zambia projects, including our medical volunteer trips.